QUESTION 20 -

 Object" is just a pretentious (UK) ungrammatical fantasy labeled as a Do Not in LSEG4.

 Grammatical concepts listed in Q20.3 above as "Categories

 of Subjects", "Provisional Subject",

 "Elliptic Subject" are all fundamental

 and basic/elementary knowledge in grammar.
-In fact, grammar itself starts exactly with analyzing the subject.
+In fact, grammar itself starts exactly

 For a clear and thorough understanding of grammatical/logic subject it is recommended only

 grammatical fantasies (generated by the actual UK school of grammarians), and they are marked as Do